jrobind/thefrontendcoach.com/src/posts/the-importance-of-debugging-ability.md

 ## Test your assumptions

 By this point, you probably have a few assumptions about what’s caused the bug.
 Assumptions are great, but they’re useless if you don’t test them.
 Most of your assumptions will be wrong, but there’s a chance that one of them will either be correct or at least along the right lines.
 You have to embrace a process of elimination here.
 You need to test out your assumptions one by one.
-Before you can test them out it helps to do two things (don’t skip this step):
+Before you can test them out it helps to do two things:

 * Write down your assumptions
 * Talk out each of your assumptions